 Creating manual cutaways.
-You can create cutaways manually, regardless of whether barline, so if you want a staff to be cut away in the middle of a bar, this requires manual intervention.
+You can create cutaways manually, regardless of whether Automatically cut away staves in empty bars is activated.
+By default, and matching most published examples, Dorico only automatically cuts away a staff at a barline, so if you want a staff to be cut away in the middle of a bar, this requires manual intervention.